Rickey Henderson: New York Mets (2007)

 The New York Mets hired Henderson as a special instructor in 2006, primarily to work with hitters and to teach base stealing.
-Henderson's impact was noticeable on José Reyes, the Mets' former leadoff hitter.
+Henderson's impact was noticeable on José Reyes.
 "I always want to be around the game," Henderson said in May 2007.
 "That's something that's in my blood.
 Helping them have success feels just as good."

 On July 13, 2007, the Mets promoted Henderson from special instructor to first base coach, replacing Howard Johnson, who became the hitting coach.
 Henderson was not retained as a coach for 2008.
 Henderson had periodically been a special instructor in the Athletics' spring training camps.
 In 2010, he worked on base stealing (most notably with Rajai Davis and Coco Crisp) and outfield drills.

 Image and personality

 Sports Illustrateds Tom Verducci wrote in 2003, "There are certain figures in American history who have passed into the realm of cultural mythology, as if reality could no longer contain their stories: Johnny Appleseed.
 Wild Bill Hickok.
 Davy Crockett.
 Rickey Henderson.
 They exist on the sometimes narrow margin between Fact and Fiction."

 Henderson referred to himself in the third-person.

 According to Verducci, during one off-season, Henderson called Padres general manager Kevin Towers and left this message: "Kevin, this is Rickey.
 Calling on behalf of Rickey.
 Rickey wants to play baseball."
 However, Henderson denied that this happened in a February 26, 2009, interview on Mike and Mike in the Morning.
 In 2003, he discussed his unusual phraseology, saying, "People are always saying, 'Rickey says Rickey.'
 But it's been blown way out of proportion.
 Rickey says it when Rickey doesn't do what Rickey needs to be doing.
 Rickey uses it to remind himself, like, 'Rickey, what you doing, you stupid. ... ' Rickey's just scolding himself."
 Henderson did use the first person pronoun on occasion, such as when he defended his position during a contract dispute: "All I'm asking for is what I want."

 Henderson was so proud of a $1 million signing bonus that he framed it instead of cashing it, thus losing several months' interest.
 Similarly, Henderson refused to spend his per diem money that all players receive on road trips: instead, he would put the envelopes containing the cash in a box, and when one of his children performed well in school he would invite them to choose an envelope out of the box and keep its contents.
 In 2002, following an argument with pitcher Orlando Hernández, Henderson stated, "He needs to grow up a little bit.
 I ain't a kid.
 When I broke into the game, he was crawling on his hands and knees.
 Unless he's as old as I am.
 He probably is."
 (Hernández is approximately seven years younger.)